-We are pleased to submit the June 30, 2017 actuarial valuation report for the Maine Judicial Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).
+We are pleased to submit the June 30, 2018 Actuarial Valuation Report for the State Employee and Teacher Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).
 This report is for the use of the MainePERS Board and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.
-This report contains information on assets, liabilities, and contributions of the Judicial Retirement Program, as well as the required accounting statement disclosures under the Governmental Accounting Standards Board (GASB) Statement No. 67.
+This report contains information on assets, liabilities, and contributions of the Program, as well as the required accounting statement disclosures under the Governmental Accounting Standards Board (GASB) Statement No. 67.

 In preparing our report, we relied on information, both oral and written, supplied by the System's staff.
-This information includes, but is not limited to, the program provisions, member data, and financial information.
+This information includes, but is not limited to, program provisions, member data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.

 The results of this report rely on future program experience conforming to the underlying assumptions and methods outlined in this report.
-Future experience may differ significantly from the current experience due to such factors as the following: program experience differing from that anticipated by the assumptions; changes in assumptions; and changes in Program provisions or applicable law.
+Future experience may differ significantly from the current experience due to such factors as the following: Program experience differing from that anticipated by the assumptions; changes in assumptions; and changes in program provisions or applicable law.